callumflack/callum-flack-design/content/posts/2017-08-12-album-registry-ecommerce-app.comp.md

 Album Registry is a crowd-funding website for photographers.
 After technical setbacks and investor problems, I was asked to help rethink what Album Registry could be, and rebuild the platform for a community of photographers around the world.

-> Our gift-giving model is innovative, and allows people to focus on the joy of giving and remembering by sharing the cost of great photography. _— Jannah Dryden, Founder_
+> Our gift-giving model is innovative, and allows people to focus on the joy of giving and remembering by sharing the cost of great photography. _Jannah Dryden, Founder_

 @[MarkdownImage](project src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1513557231/okok/albumregistry-new-registry-detail-2500w.jpg")